appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/air-gapped.md

 ## Whitelisting and requesting Airgapped Edition

-The majority of users can effectively use Appsmith by allowing access to `cs.appsmith.com`.
-To learn more about whitelisting `cs.appsmith.com`, [Whitelisting Appsmith](/getting-started/setup/whitelisting-appsmith).

-For organizations where maintaining complete internet isolation is a critical compliance requirement, obtaining an airgapped edition is imperative.
+The majority of users can access Appsmith by allowing the domain `cs.appsmith.com`.
+When whitelisting, ensure that you add the domain `cs.appsmith.com`, as IP-based whitelisting is not allowed for this domain because it relies on dynamic IPs for scaling and load balancing.
+However, in organizations where maintaining complete internet isolation is a critical compliance requirement, obtaining an airgapped edition is imperative.
 To initiate this process, contact the Appsmith sales team at `sales@appsmith.com`.

 ## Unsupported features in Airgapped Edition